About Us

 The mission of the Lyons Township High School microfinance club is to support struggling small businesses in our local community.
 During meetings, we brainstorm fundraising strategies and explore other cases of microfinance projects across the world.
 We examine how institutions have loaned out our funds and learn how they decide to whom they will lend our funds.
 Ultimately, we aim to spread awareness about microfinance in the Lyons Township community.

-Microfinance Club
+Loyola Microfinance Club

 Loyola Academy